Dwurian/DATA-310/project_2.md

 ![last_rf_fit](last_rf_fit.png)

-Therefore, the most important predictors are education level and age, with the family size following, and gender with relatively low importance.
+Therefore, the most important predictors are education level and age, with the family size following, and gender has relatively low importance.